Gold prices up in Azerbaijan

 By Trend

-Gold and platinum prices increased in Azerbaijan on September 16 compared to the previous prices, Trend reports referring to data published by the Central Bank of Azerbaijan (CBA).
+Gold prices increased in Azerbaijan on Sept.
+20 compared to the previous prices, Trend reports referring to data published by the Central Bank of Azerbaijan (CBA).

 |